 Depending on the action and the level of grant requested, the assessment of applications will be undertaken by minimum one expert, which can be either internal or external to the National Agency.
-Experts can also be appointed from another Erasmus+ Programme country than the one of the National Agency.
+Experts can also be appointed from another EU Member State or third country associated to the Erasmus+ Programme than the one of the National Agency.

-Experts must not be in a situation of a conflict of interest3 in relation to the proposals on which they are requested to give their opinion.
+Experts must not be in a situation of a conflict of interest in relation to the proposals on which they are requested to give their opinion.
 To this end, they must sign a declaration provided by the National Agency that no such conflict of interest exists and that they undertake to inform the National Agency should such conflict arise (cf. template in Annex I to this Guide).
 The same declaration binds experts to confidentiality.